elyse502/sorting_algorithms/README.md

 [**`YoutubeVideo`**](https://www.youtube.com/watch?v=lyZQPjUT5B4)
 A function that sorts an array of integers in ascending order using the [Bubble sort](https://en.wikipedia.org/wiki/Bubble_sort) algorithm
 * Prototype: `void bubble_sort(int *array, size_t size);`
-* You’re expected to print the `array` after each time you swap two elements (See example below)
+* You’re expected to print the `array` after each time you swap two elements

 Write in the file `0-O`, the big O notations of the time complexity of the Bubble sort algorithm, with 1 notation per line:
 * in the best case